KonstPap/sanakasa/README.md

 ## Welcome to sanakasa

-Sanakasa is an application for commiting different ideas for projects.
+Sanakasa is an application for commiting different ideas for projects!